outdreamer/build-a-cure/docs/specific_problem_analysis/math/math_concept_mapping.md

         - solution metric:
           - these rules allow for the possibility of an even number resulting from a sum of primes, but doesnt require it for every even number by definition, bc the definitions are incomplete
             - an even number should be definable in terms of the sum of primes given that the theorem is true and an even number is equal to the sum of two primes
-          - by definition, summing two odd numbers will produce an even number, which applies one attribute of primes (theyre always an 'odd' number) & and the definition of the 'sum' operation, but not every attribute of primes
+          - by definition, summing two odd numbers will produce an even number, which applies one attribute of primes (theyre always an 'odd' number except the unit exception case given low availability of factors) & and the definition of the 'sum' operation, but not every attribute of primes
           - it should be provable using every attribute of the definition of primes, bc every attribute will contain info related to the solution success cause (the reason 'why it works' or 'why its true')

       - collatz conjecture